htmercury/coin_match_api/README.md

 ## Deployment

-This app will be deployed using the EC2 & AWS
+This app will be deployed from github using the EC2 and the Amazon Web Server.
+We will not be using heroku for our deployment.

 ## Built With

 * [Django](https://www.djangoproject.com/) - The web framework used
+* [Django REST Framework](www.django-rest-framework.org/) - The api framework used
 * [Python](https://www.python.org/) - Used to write logic code
 * [jQuery](https://jquery.com/) - Used for diaplsy functions
 * [JavaScript](JavaScript.com) - Assists in frontend display